Have you fed your chickens some chicken scratch before? They love it.

 They will come running when you shake that bag – but should they have it?
 Is it good for them?
 Do they need it?

-We love to give our hens treats, but we need to keep in mind that they need a properly balanced diet.
+We love to give our hens treats, but we need to remember that they need a properly balanced diet.

-In this article we discuss everything you need to know about chicken scratch; the differences in chicken feed and scratch, whether or not your chickens should eat scratch and much more…
+This article discusses everything you need to know about chicken scratch; the differences between chicken feed and scratch, whether or not your chickens should eat scratch, and much more.

 So what is chicken scratch exactly?